-A school meeting one of the following conditions is entitled to the provision of one additional CM post for undertaking the duties of a teacher-librarian - experience for promotion purposes in aided primary schools.
+A school meeting one of the following conditions is entitled to the provision of one additional CM post for undertaking the duties of a teacher-librarian - above.
+The service of a teacher-librarian is counted as teaching experience for promotion purposes in aided primary schools.
 A school, upon the provision of this additional post, may deploy a teacher at the AM/PSM rank to fill the teacher-librarian post.
 For appointment as a teacher-librarian, a teacher should have a minimum of two years' teaching experience and preferably the relevant professional qualification in librarianship.
 Upon appointment a teacher-librarian is required, where appropriate, to complete a part-time day-release training course or other professional training course organised by the Education and Manpower Bureau.